 When purchasing gold or silver to sell, it is important to think about the liquidity of the goods before you buy them.
 In other words, how quickly or easily can you convert them into cash.
-Both gold and silver are considered liquid commodities, however depending on what form you buy it in, it can sometimes be more liquid than others.
-For example, bullion coins are typically much more liquid than numismatic coins as the market tends to be less volatile and it isn’t exclusively coin collectors who buy them.
+Both gold and silver are considered liquid commodities, however, depending on what form you buy it in, it can sometimes be more liquid than others.
+For example, bullion coins are typically much more liquid than numismatic coins as the market tends to be less volatile and it isn’t exclusively coined collectors who buy them.
 Silver is also more of a liquid asset than gold.
 This is because it is much more affordable for most people, and therefore there are more buyers out there.

 6) Sending by post

 If you’re planning on posting the goods to a buyer, then you should always check first to see if your courier allows the transportation of gold or silver and whether the goods are ensured in the event of loss or damage.
 Most couriers do not insure gold or money, this means that if there’s a problem you probably won’t get your money back.
 Always make sure your parcel is tracked when sending and that they are “signed for” on delivery.

 7) Capital gains tax

 Capital gains tax applies to everything you sell, exchange or have made a profit on.
 If you make more than £12,000 profit on any items you’ve traded in the financial year, then you will be subject to pay capital gains tax on anything over that amount.
 Certain bullion coins are exempt from CGT tax altogether in the UK.
 These include any coins produced by the Royal Mint that are considered British legal currency.
 For example, silver Britannia coins are exempt from CGT.

 8) Don’t expect to get the spot price